pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 ## Exercise 5 - Move the Editor reducer to the Editor feature

-The goal is the same as above.
+Goal: the same as above.

-Keep an eye on hints 💡 in `Editor.js` and `editor.js` reducer.
+Look for hints 💡 in `Editor.js` and `editor.js` reducer.

 1. Add `store` folder inside the Editor feature
 2. Add `actionTypes` to the `store` folder, extract actions that are used only in this feature from the common actions